semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 ### Block column

-Findings from cards of this column are shown to developers as blocking in CI.
+Findings from cards placed in this column are shown to developers as blocking in CI.
-This means these findings need to be addressed before merging the PR.
+These findings need to be addressed before merging the PR.

 ### Gutter